 “It’s extremely difficult because everyone sees you as abnormal,” Adeola said while running errands at a busy Abuja shopping center.
 “Everything has to be in secret.”

-Adeola’s fears are supported by statistical evidence: A study of 39 nations published by the Pew Research Center in June deemed Nigeria the least-accepting nation of the lot for gays, with 98 percent of survey respondents saying society should not accept homosexuality, inching out ultraconservative Jordan by a single percentage point.
+Adeola’s fears are supported by statistical evidence: A study of 39 nations published by the Pew Research Center in June deemed Nigeria the least-accepting nation of the lot for gays, with 98 percent of survey respondents saying society should not accept homosexuality, edging out ultraconservative Jordan by a single percentage point.

 An Accepting Bubble